 - Providers are doctors and other health care professionals licensed by the state to provide medical services and care.
-The term providers also includes hospitals and other health care facilities. - Network providers are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost sharing amount as payment in full.
+The term providers also includes hospitals and other health care facilities. - Network providers are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
 The providers in our network bill us directly for care they give you.
-When you see a network provider, you pay only your share of the cost for their services. - Covered services include all the medical care, health care services, supplies equipment, and Prescription Drugs that are covered by our plan.
+When you see a network provider, you pay nothing for covered services. - Covered services include all the medical care, health care services, supplies equipment, and Prescription Drugs that are covered by our plan.
 Your covered services for medical care are listed in the benefits chart in Chapter 4.
 Your covered services for prescription drugs are discussed in Chapter 5.

-Section 1.2 Basic rules for getting your medical care covered by the plan
+Section 1.2 Basic rules for getting your medical care and other services covered by the plan

-As a Medicare health plan, our plan must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, our plan must cover all services covered by Original Medicare and may offer other services in addition to those covered under Original Medicare.
+Please refer to Chapter 4 Medical Benefits Chart (what is covered and what you pay) for services covered under the plan.